 Personally, I enjoy watching Kentucky basketball and perfecting my craft as a BBQ Pit Master (which some might say is my true passion).
 I also love to read and enjoy learning about the history of the southern United States.
 I also try to fish when I can.

 If you’ve made it to my blog then chances are you’ve done so because you’ve read something I’ve written.
 I’ve written a few books including “Practical Packet Analysis”, which has sold several thousand copies internationally, and “Applied Network Security Monitoring”.
 Along with this I’ve written and co-written what now seems to be hundreds of articles on the topics of packet analysis, intrusion detection, and general network security and administration.
 I’ve also done some public speaking on those topics.

 My professional background began in systems administration and quickly pivoted to information security.
 I worked for the Department of Defense in various roles as a security analyst, eventually building and leading teams of analysts.
 Eventually I left the defense sector and began working in private industry.
-I currently serve as the leader of detection and threat intelligence product group at Mandiant, a division of FireEye.
+From there, I worked with great people at InGuardians and Mandiant/FireEye.
+At that point, I decided it was time to focus completely on serving others through my training and non profit work.
+It was then I founded Applied Network Defense where I focus on delivering high quality, affordable security training.
 I’m blessed to work with some of the best and brightest in the business.